This Pumpkin Snack Cake recipe is moist and full of warm spices and pumpkin flavor, topped with an easy cream cheese frosting.

 In any case, I gave it several weeks past the pumpkin spice latte reveal at Starbucks in September and now I feel like it’s safe to share pumpkin spiced cake.
+And pumpkin lush.
+Sorry, couldn't resist.

 Ingredients in Pumpkin Snack Cake